BlogWorkoutsPilates

 How Is It Different From Traditional Pilates?

-Wall Pilates is actually not that different from traditional Pilates!
+Wall Pilates is actually not that different from traditional mat Pilates!
 In fact, you will essentially perform the same traditional pilates exercises without any equipment.
 If you are doing leg exercises, you would be using the wall to place your feet, mimicking the foot bar of a reformer machine.

 6 Benefits Of Doing Wall Pilates